Shiren the Wanderer: History

-Even if the series has not received a brand new title since 2010, there have been numerous indications of potential returning of the series in recent years.
-In 2018, Mitsutoshi Sakurai answered for potential ports of the series in the future, although it will be a challenge as employees said it will not be a success.
-In 2020, Tomie has left a secret message in the Nintendo Switch and Steam ports of The Tower of Fortune and the Dice of Fate, indicating he is still able to work on the next games if there are enough voices from the fans to green-lit a new Mystery Dungeon game within the company.
+After the release of The Tower of Fortune and the Dice of Fate in 2010, the series entered a dormant state.
+Numerous indications of a potential revival of the series appeared before 2023.
+In 2018, Mitsutoshi Sakurai, Spike Chunsoft's current president, answered for potential ports of the series in the future, although it will be a challenge as employees said it will not be a success.
+In 2020, Shin-ichiro Tomie has left a secret message in the Nintendo Switch and Steam ports of The Tower of Fortune and the Dice of Fate, indicating he is still able to work on the next games if there are enough voices from the fans to green-lit a new Mystery Dungeon game within the company.
+This worked as the Switch port of The Tower of Fortune and the Dice of Fate was well received in reception and sales, thus green-lighting the development of the sixth numbered game, Shiren the Wanderer: The Mystery Dungeon of Serpentcoil Island.

 Music

 The soundtracks were composed by late Dragon Quest composer Koichi Sugiyama, and Hayato Matsuo for this series.
 Sugiyama made use of East Asian elements for the series, compared to his more European-styled Dragon Quest compositions, using instruments such as a shakuhachi flute.
 This theme would remain for the series' next titles.
 Hayato Matsuo later became the main composer for the series, starting in the Game Boy Color release of Magic Castle of the Desert in 2001.
-Sugiyama has asked Matsuo not to have his music arranged frequently; he had to modify them enough to differ his scores with Sugiyama's for the series.
-Occasionally, Sugiyama has returned exclusively for contributing a main theme and some battle themes.
+Sugiyama asked Matsuo not to have his music arranged too much; he had to modify them enough to differ his scores with Sugiyama's for the series.

+Prior to his death, Sugiyama would occasionally return to contribute only a main theme and some battle themes.
+After his death in 2021, noisycroak employee Keisuke Ito took the role of main composer for the series.
+As he previously contributed to the Pokémon Mystery Dungeon series, his compositions were inspired of the previous composers, while adding his own themes as "a link between the past and the future".